AST SpaceMobile Inc. (ASTS) Just Got Our Attention

 ASTS’s Market Performance

-ASTS stocks went down by -6.10% for the week, with a monthly drop of -19.27% and a quarterly performance of -46.77%, while its annual performance rate touched -28.05%.
-The volatility ratio for the week stands at 4.27% while the volatility levels for the past 30 days are set at 7.36% for AST SpaceMobile Inc..
-The simple moving average for the period of the last 20 days is -6.89% for ASTS stocks with a simple moving average of -37.40% for the last 200 days.
+ASTS stocks went up by 11.08% for the week, with a monthly jump of 3.08% and a quarterly performance of -31.80%, while its annual performance rate touched -18.83%.
+The volatility ratio for the week stands at 8.09% while the volatility levels for the past 30 days are set at 6.89% for AST SpaceMobile Inc..
+The simple moving average for the period of the last 20 days is 6.20% for ASTS stocks with a simple moving average of -28.78% for the last 200 days.

-During the last 5 trading sessions, ASTS fell by -6.10%, which changed the moving average for the period of 200-days by -30.59% in comparison to the 20-day moving average, which settled at $7.55.
-In addition, AST SpaceMobile Inc. saw -47.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ASTS rose by +11.08%, which changed the moving average for the period of 200-days by -20.28% in comparison to the 20-day moving average, which settled at $7.54.
+In addition, AST SpaceMobile Inc. saw -40.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ASTS